-Magnitude 9 Earthquake Will Hit US West Coast Between Feb 21 to Mar 7, Astrologer Predicts
+Magnitude 9 Earthquake Will Hit US, Canadian West Coast Between Feb 21 And Mar 7, Astrologer Predicts

 — HuffPost (@HuffPost) January 15, 2018

 He warned that the West Coast needs to be on the lookout for a strong earthquake.
-He reiterated that there’s a “distinct possibility” that the megathrust earthquake will happen in late February and early March.
+He reiterated that there’s a “distinct possibility” that the megathrust earthquake will happen in late February or early March.
 He also clarified that he is not claiming that this event is a sure thing but that there is a high possibility that it will happen.

 Hoogerbeets went on to explain that an earthquake is long overdue on the West Coast.
 Meanwhile, experts agree with Hoogerbeets on one thing – they have been anticipating a major quake in the Cascadia subduction zone where the West Coast is located.